atrep123/dmx-512-controller/docs/AI_AUTOMATION.md

 - **API access** – set `OPENAI_API_KEY` (and optionally `OPENAI_MODEL`, `AI_AUTOMATION_*`
   overrides) in your shell, Task Scheduler or CI secrets store.
 - **Codex CLI / VS Code extension** – install `codex` (`npm i -g @openai/codex-cli`) and/or the
-  “OpenAI Codex” VS Code extension and enable *Agent (full access)* if you want an autonomous agent that edits files and runs commands.
+  "OpenAI Codex" VS Code extension and enable *Agent (full access)* if you want an autonomous agent that edits files and runs commands.
 - **Optional agents** – Auto-GPT, BabyAGI, LangChain or GPT-Engineer can be plugged in by pointing them at this repo; see section 5 for orchestration tips.